Mik3y-F/dicom-scripts/README.md

 - `CreateDicomInstance()`: Uploads a DICOM file from a specified path to the source DICOM store in Google Cloud.
 - `DeidentifyDicomStore()`: Deidentifies the DICOM instances in the source DICOM store and moves them to the destination DICOM store.

+## How it works

+At the moment.
+The path to the DICOM to be anonymized is hardcoded ie. `main.go:180` This will be improved over time.

 ## License

 This project is is licensed under the MIT license.
 See [LICENSE](LICENSE) for the full license text.